 The Burren is well known for its moths, particularly for the Burren Green Calamia tridens (widespread in temperate Europe in the British Isles it’s found nowhere else, but adults fly in July so wasn’t seen), the Transparent Burnet Zygaena purpuralis sabulosa (this ssp. is more or less confined to the Burren and Inishmor; a second ssp. caledonensis occurs on the Hebridean islands of Skye, Lismore, Kerrera, Mull, Ulva, Eigg, Canna, and Rhum and in a few localities on the Scottish mainland in Kintyre and parts of western Argyllshire [UK Moths), and the now rare micro Scarce Crimson and Gold Pyrausta sanguinalis.
 The latter occurs only in parts of western Europe but within the British isles is now believed extinct in mainland England and Scotland, and is found at just three sites in Northern Ireland, on the northen tip of the Isle of Man, and in the Burren.
 We saw just two P. sanguinalis, but the Transparent Burnet is at least relatively common in the Burren, and at Fanore Sands we found at least twenty crawling up short grasses after a rain shower.

-Other moths seen included 6-spot Burnet Zygaena filipendulae (several locations but usually singly), Mother Shipton (seen twice), Common Heath, Yellow Shell, a surprisingly [to me anyway] dark-banded male Grass Wave, and numerous micros I’m still trying to identify (mainly Crambus-type veneers) – though the very distinctive Nettle-tap Moth was a little less taxing.
-Two Buff Ermine were found (Fanore and Lough Gealáin) and a male Ghost Moth was a surprise find on Inisheer, where it posed well after landing on of our team’s shirt!
-Lastly, a Lime-speck Pug caterpillar was found on a Bloody Cranesbill Geranium sanguineum flower at Lough Bunny.
+Other moths seen include the nationally scarce Dew Moth Setina irrorella (a rare moth which I initially identified as the common Buff Ermine, we found two - one at Fanore and one at Lough Gealáin), 6-spot Burnet Zygaena filipendulae (several locations but usually singly), Mother Shipton (seen twice), Common Heath, Yellow Shell, a surprisingly [to me anyway] dark-banded male Grass Wave, and numerous micros I’m still trying to identify (mainly Crambus-type veneers) – though the very distinctive Nettle-tap Moth was a little less taxing.
+A male Ghost Moth was a surprise find on Inisheer, where it posed well after landing on one of our team’s shirt!
+Lastly, a Lime-speck Pug caterpillar was found on a Bloody Cranesbill Geranium sanguineum at Lough Bunny.

 Scarce Crimson and Gold Pyrausta sanguinalis, Lough Gealáin